Former DFB president and UEFA vice-president Egidius Braun passes away | Inside UEFA

 UEFA committee duties

-In addition to his senior duties inside UEFA, Egidius Braun served European soccer’s governing physique in a wide range of different capacities.
-He was chairman of the Finance Committee (1996-2000), Committee for the European Championship (1992-2000) and Committee for the European Under-21 Championship (1992-96), and was additionally a UEFA consultant on the Consultative Committee for EU issues and member of a number of professional panels.
+In addition to his senior duties inside UEFA, Egidius Braun served European soccer’s governing physique in quite a lot of different capacities.
+He was chairman of the Finance Committee (1996-2000), Committee for the European Championship (1992-2000) and Committee for the European Under-21 Championship (1992-96), and was additionally a UEFA consultant on the Consultative Committee for EU issues and member of a number of knowledgeable panels.

-Braun obtained among the highest honours for public duties in Germany and overseas.
-He was embellished with the Order of Merit of the Federal Republic of Germany on 4 totally different events, and in addition, amongst others, obtained the Mexican Order of the Aztec Eagle – the very best Mexican order awarded to international residents – for his unstinting efforts to enhance lives of socially deprived individuals within the nation.
+Braun acquired among the highest honours for public duties in Germany and overseas.
+He was embellished with the Order of Merit of the Federal Republic of Germany on 4 completely different events, and likewise, amongst others, acquired the Mexican Order of the Aztec Eagle – the very best Mexican order awarded to international residents – for his unstinting efforts to enhance lives of socially deprived individuals within the nation.

 Minute’s silence

-The DFB has requested for a minute’s silence to be noticed in any respect soccer matches in Germany on the weekend as a mark of gratitude and respect for, as DFB normal secretary designate Heike Ullrich put it, “an amazing president within the historical past of our affiliation – one to whom we owe our utmost appreciation.”
+The DFB has requested for a minute’s silence to be noticed in any respect soccer matches in Germany on the weekend as a mark of gratitude and respect for, as DFB basic secretary designate Heike Ullrich put it, “a terrific president within the historical past of our affiliation – one to whom we owe our utmost appreciation.”